longyuewangdcu/GuoFeng-Webnovel/README.md

 - 🚧 By using this dataset, you agree to the terms and conditions outlined above.
 We take copyright infringement very seriously and will take legal action against any unauthorized use of our data.

 ### Important!
-📝 If you use our datasets, please cite the following papers and claim the original download link (http://www2.statmt.org/wmt23/literary-translation-task.html):
+📝 If you use the GuoFeng Webnovel Corpus, please cite the following papers and claim the original download link:

-- Longyue Wang, ‪Chenyang Lyu, Zefeng Du, Dian Yu, Liting Zhou, Siyou Liu, ‪Yan Gu, Yufeng Ma, Weiyu Chen, Yulin Yuan, Bonnie Webber, Philipp Koehn, Yvette Graham, Andy Way, Shuming Shi, Zhaopeng Tu.
-Findings of the WMT 2023 Shared Task on Discourse-Level Literary Translation.
+- [1] Longyue Wang, Zhaopeng Tu, Yan Gu, Siyou Liu, Dian Yu, Qingsong Ma, Chenyang Lyu, Liting Zhou, Chao-Hong Liu, Yufeng Ma, Weiyu Chen, Yvette Graham, Bonnie Webber, Philipp Koehn, Andy Way, Yulin Yuan, Shuming Shi.
+Findings of the WMT 2023 shared task on discourse-level literary translation: A fresh orb in the cosmos of LLMs.
 Proceedings of the Eighth Conference on Machine Translation (WMT).
-2023. [bib]
+2023.

-- Longyue Wang, Zefeng Du, DongHuai Liu, Deng Cai, Dian Yu, Haiyun Jiang, Yan Wang, Shuming Shi, Zhaopeng Tu.
-GuoFeng: A Discourse-aware Evaluation Benchmark for Language Understanding, Translation and Generation.
-2023. [bib]
+- [2] Longyue Wang, Siyou Liu, Minghao Wu, Wenxiang Jiao, Xing Wang, Jiahao Xu, Zhaopeng Tu, Liting Zhou, Yan Gu, Weiyu Chen, Philipp Koehn, Andy Way, Yulin Yuan.
+Findings of the WMT 2024 Shared Task on Discourse-Level Literary Translation.
+Proceedings of the Ninth Conference on Machine Translation (WMT).
+2024.

+- [3] Download Link: www2.statmt.org/wmt23/literary-translation-task.html.

 ## Description (GuoFeng Webnovel Corpus)